korzin/aws-certified-dev-handbook/handbooks/rds.md

 MS SQL Server Express and Web editions can range in size from 100 GB to 4 TB.
 SQL Server Standard and Enterprise editions can range in size from 200 GB to 4 TB.

 Amazon RDS for MySQL, MariaDB and PostgreSQL allow you to add up to 5 read replicas to each DB Instance.

 Read Replicas maybe called as Sql replicas.
 And remember that Aurora Replicas os not the same thing as read replicas

 A database parameter group (DB Parameter Group) acts as a “container” for engine configuration values that can be applied to one or more DB Instances.
 If you create a DB Instance without specifying a DB Parameter Group, a default DB Parameter Group is used.

+To disable automated backups for a DB instance, set the backup retention parameter to 0; e.g. using the API – BackupRetentionPeriod = 0

 ## What RDS do